Berkhamsted School was founded in 1541 by John Incent, Dean of St Paul’s Cathedral.

 The school flourished for 100 years but, as with many public schools, the next two centuries brought difficult times.
 The school was re-established in 1841 and the year 1888 saw the establishment of the Girls’ Grammar School in Berkhamsted.
 In 1996, the move was made to merge the two schools.

-The 475th anniversary of Incent’s foundation was celebrated in 2016 and a series of events marked this milestone, including an historic visit to the school by our Patron, Her Majesty The Queen.
+The 475th anniversary of Incent’s foundation was celebrated in 2016 and a series of events marked this milestone, including an historic visit to the school by our former Patron, Her Late Majesty The Queen.

 Although the anniversary was linked to the foundation of the Boys’ School, we celebrated the anniversary as the Berkhamsted family of schools of today, from Pre-Prep and Prep, through to Heatherton, Boys’, Girls’ and Sixth.